Champagne Moments

 "Champagne Moments" is a diss track by American rapper Rick Ross aimed at Canadian rapper Drake.
 It is a response to "Push Ups", hours after the song was leaked.
 Champagne Moments was released on April 13, 2024 and was released on to streaming platforms 2 days later.
 It samples the 1975 song "Je Ne Suis Que De L'Amour" by Paul Mauriat, a clip of Drake performing at a concert saying Rick Ross is his "favourite rapper to rap with on any song", and rapper Cuban Link's Spanish rap song "Nos Tienen Miedo 2", which is a posse cut featuring several underground rappers of Latin descent.

 Music video

 The video takes place in an airplane hangar with Ross sitting on a stool while smoking marijuana, behind him is a Chevy Bel-Air and next to him is bottles of alcohol, specifically Luc Belaire Rare Rosé and Bumbu Rum, which Ross endorses and below it is a poster promoting the 3rd Annual Rick Ross Car & Bike Show.

 Cover art

 The original cover art depicted a Caucasian person who resembles Drake.
 The origins of the cover art went way back to 2014 when a Twitter user showed the original photo while saying "please take a moment to enjoy: white guy who looks like drake."
-On June 9, 2024 the cover art was changed to a caricature of a blonde haired Drake with glasses wearing a suit.
+On June 9, 2024 the cover art was changed to an AI-generated caricature of a blonde haired Drake with glasses wearing a suit.